Ccmiller93/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 3. Explain the advantages of the project structure (packages) you used.

-4. Explain the differences between Abstract Classes and Interfaces, including how they are used in your application?
+4. Explain the differences between Abstract Classes and Interfaces, including how they are used in your application? an interface is a seperated by class and keywords abstract classes have a function

 ## Instructions